drabi-he/1337-Cursus/LVL5/inception/README.md

   	- `/OU`: Organizational Unit Name (eg, section)
   	- `/CN`: Common Name (eg, your name or your server's hostname)

-> for more detailed information about the `openssl req` command, check [this](https://www.openssl.org/docs/man1.1.1/man1/openssl-req.html)
+> :bulb: for more detailed information about the `openssl req` command, check [this](https://www.openssl.org/docs/man1.1.1/man1/openssl-req.html)

 ### 4. Create a new NGINX configuration file

 	vim /etc/nginx/nginx.conf
 > (e.g : [here](./alpine/srcs/requirements/nginx/conf/nginx.conf))

-important : check if the configuration file is valid by running `nginx -t`
+> **:warning: check if the configuration file is valid by running `nginx -t`**

 ### 5. Create the files you want to serve

 	vim [path]/index.html
 > (e.g : [here](./alpine/srcs/requirements/nginx/tools/index.html))

-> **important : the path is the same as the one you specified in the NGINX configuration file**
+> **:warning: the path is the same as the one you specified in the NGINX configuration file**

 ### 6. Start the NGINX service

 **debian:buster**

 	service nginx start

 **alpine:latest**

 	nginx

 ### 7. Test the service